Nursing Homes and Skilled Care Facilities Must Adhere to Federal Regulations, Statute, and Guidelines

 National standards for nursing homes serving as “extended care facilities” are contained in the Federal Medicare Health Insurance Program for the Aged.

-A resident in a nursing facility that participates in the Medicare program has the right, under statute, to be free from:
+A resident in a nursing facility that participates in the Medicare program has the right, under the statute, to be free from:

 - physical and mental abuse, and